Highest and lowest life expectancy by country

 China, Hong Kong SAR

-In this Special Administrative Region of China, it is anticipated that men born in 2023 will live on average for 81 years, while for women this figure is slightly higher at 87 years.
+In this Special Administrative Region of China, estimates of life expectancy indicate that men born in 2023 will live on average for 81 years, while for women this figure is slightly higher at 87 years.

 Following the Second World War, the region experienced rapid economic growth which ultimately led to an increase in life expectancy.
 Today, Hong Kong boasts the lowest newborn mortality rate worldwide, excellent child medical services, and outstanding job and education initiatives.